 It’s a typical morning: you wake up, brush your teeth, and after you finish, you notice a piece of wire sticking out from your braces.
 You broke a bracket.

-Here at Stanley Dentistry in Cary, NC, we get a lot of orthodontic patients who panic at the sight of loose or broken brackets.
+Here at Stanley Dentistry, we get a lot of orthodontic patients who panic at the sight of loose or broken brackets.
 While a loose bracket can be a little scary, you shouldn’t be alarmed if it happens to you.
 Dr. Bobbi Stanley can easily fix it during your next appointment.

 Still, loose or broken brackets rarely happen without a cause.
 There are a few preventative measures you can take to keep your brackets (and your teeth) looking good.

 Orthodontic glue is what holds your brackets to your teeth so it has to be both strong and weak.
 It needs a strong bond to keep your brackets on your teeth.
 However, it can’t be too strong or else you risk breaking your bracket and your tooth during a traumatic injury.
 Just in case something happens, the glue has to be able to give a little.

 Unfortunately, that means that brackets can sometimes become loose or break during normal, day-to-day activities.
 Playing contact sports, eating chewy, hard, or sticky foods, and placing foreign items in your mouth (pencils, fingernails, etc.) can oftentimes lead to braces-related problems.